DM3D: Dynamic Mamba via Offset-Guided Feature Resampling for Point Cloud Understanding: Experiments

 \subsection{Implementation Details}

-All experiments are conducted on a single NVIDIA TITAN RTX GPU.
-We set the total number of stages $T$ to 6, the hidden dimension $D$ to 384, the number of points $N$ sampled by FPS to 128, and the number of neighbors $K$ in KNN to 32.
-In the GKR, $K_r$ is set to 3 and $\sigma_s$ to 1, while in the GDR, $\sigma_t$ is set to 0.2.
-The models are trained for 300 epochs using the AdamW optimizer with the cosine learning rate scheduler (CosLR), an initial learning rate of 5e-4, weight decay of 0.05, warmup for 10 epochs, and batch size of 32.
-More parameter details are provided in the Appendix.
-The pre-training is conducted on ShapeNetCore \cite{ShapeNet}, following prior protocols \cite{point-mae, Point-BERT, PlainMamba, Mamba3D}.
-Both classification and part segmentation adopt the cross-entropy loss.
+All experiments are conducted on a single NVIDIA TITAN RTX 24GB GPU.
+We set the total number of stages $T$ to 12, the hidden dimension $D$ to 384, the number of points sampled by FPS to $N=128$, and the number of neighbors in KNN to $K=32$.
+For DSR and OFR, $K_r$ and $K_t$ are set to 4 and 9, while $\sigma_s$ and the directly learned $\sigma_t$ are initialized to 1 and 0.2, respectively.
+The learned $\sigma_t$ remains positive in the empirical observation.
+The detailed configurations are given in Table~\ref{tab:settings}.
+The pre-training follows Point-MAE protocols \cite{point-mae, PointMamba, Mamba3D} on ShapeNetCore \cite{ShapeNet}; classification and part segmentation use cross-entropy loss.